Sign in

 Answer

-CFO Mark Hall stated that the dividend policy is to pay out 50% of net income.
-He added that the company expects this to be a stable and growing amount each year, supported by the business's significant cash flow generating capabilities and subject to Board approval.
+CFO Mark Hall stated that the company's dividend policy targets a payout of 50% of net income.
+He added that Smithfield expects this to be a stable and growing amount over time, supported by the business's significant cash flow generation and subject to Board of Directors approval.

-Manav Gupta's questions to Plains All American Pipeline LP (PAA) leadership
+Manav Gupta's questions to PLAINS ALL AMERICAN PIPELINE (PAA) leadership

 Sonia, on behalf of Manav Gupta, asked how Plains All American factors basin-level growth into its M&A strategy and inquired about real-time demand signals from the refining and export markets.